 In Flowers don´t care Total Refusal explores the indestructible nature of the flora in three different war video game environments.

 Everything started with a utopia.
 To end the antagonism between the oppressors and the oppressed, between the owners and the own-nothings.
 To create a society that would be truly free, equal and solidaric.

-For the duration of one week, video game NPCs are transformed into social media influencers.
+For the duration of one week, video game avatar and NPCs are transformed into social media influencers.
 Their profiles are created in multiple social media channels such as Tinder, Instagram, Zoom, Twitch and TicToc.

 Washed away from their alpine pastures, cows pass the riverbanks of Graz, floating in the stream as buoys of industrialized livestock.